Dean Kaufert: Political career

 In 2006, Kaufert faced a serious challenge in the general election from Democrat Mark Westphal, the president of the Fox Valley Area Labor Council for the previous 10 years.
 Westphal campaigned against the Republican majority in the Legislature, which he cast as overly partisan and focused on special interests.
 Boosted by a national Democratic wave, Westphal gave Kaufert his closest race yet; Kaufert prevailed by 811 votes.
 Westphal ran again in 2008, but Kaufert won again by the slightly larger margin of 2,080 votes.

 The 2010 election ushered in full Republican control of Wisconsin state government, and resulted in Republicans passing one of the most dramatic gerrymanders in United States history.
 Kaufert's district saw its most significant reconfiguration since 1954.
 Neenah's twin city, Menasha, was removed from the district and replaced with parts of rural neighboring townships in Winnebago and Outagamie counties.

 In 2014 Kaufert was elected mayor of Neenah, Wisconsin.
 The night of his mayoral election, Kaufert announced he would not run for re-election to the Assembly, but remained in both offices until the end of the 2013-2014 term.

 Kaufert was re-elected without opposition to another four-year term as mayor in 2018, but announced in 2021 that he would not run for a third term.

 In May 2024, Kaufert announced his intention to run again for Wisconsin State Assembly in the new 53rd Assembly district.
 The 2024 redistricting had returned Kaufert's hometown, Neenah, to the same district as twin city Menasha, assembling the new 53rd Assembly district in a configuration similar to Kaufert's old 55th Assembly district prior to the 2011 redistricting.
 In the general election, Kaufert faced fellow Neenah resident Duane Shukoski, a labor union leader at the local Kimberly-Clark plant.
 The district was projected to be highly competitive, and the result proved to be one of the closest legislative races in the state.
 Kaufert prevailed by just 364 votes.

+On April 27, 2026, Kaufert announced that he was not seeking reelection to the State Assembly.